amiracms/amira/readme.md

 # Amira
-Amira is a simple starter CMS for nodejs.
+Amira is a simple starter CMS module for nodejs.
 It is design to cater the core requirements of a Content Management type of application.

-Despite the simplicity of it's structure, the application itself is still usuable without any alteration.
+By default *Amira* does not contain much but the module allows you to create an application without any code alteration.

 ## Installation
 ```ssh